-A primary example of how NGWI furthers the outreach role is the National Viticulture and Enology Extension Leadership Conference (NVEELC), organized by regional and/or institutional hosts with support from NGWI, annually gathers wine, juice, table and raisin grape extension professionals working within and outside of traditional cooperative extension.
+A primary example of how NGWI furthers the outreach role is the National Viticulture and Enology Extension Leadership Conference (NVEELC).
+Organized by regional and/or institutional hosts with support from NGWI, the event annually gathers wine, juice, table and raisin grape extension professionals working within and outside of traditional cooperative extension.
 It offers professional development, includes research and regional reports, and fosters collaboration and dialogue, helping viticulture and enology extension professionals stay apprised of industry challenges across the country.
 Field trips to vineyards and labs is an important part of the agenda for this event, which is held in a different grape region each year.
 Some funding is available (by application) for extension specialists who might not otherwise be able to travel; information on travel grants is made available with event materials.

 NVEELC 2018 will be held in Prosser, Washington, May 20-22.
 Find the preliminary details here and stay tuned for registration information!